-This low-hassle easily become my favorite go-to candy.
-Especially this time of year, when I always seem to have extra peanuts on hand, this brittle is so worth the 15 minutes it takes to make.
+This low-hassle easily became my favorite go-to candy.
+Especially during the colder months when I always seem to have extra peanuts on hand, this brittle is so worth the 15 minutes it takes to make.

 Things you’ll need for microwave peanut brittle:

 - A large, microwave-safe bowl, and ideally one with a handle.

 - Since we’re microwaving the bowl, be sure you have oven mitts or a thick towel that won’t slip so that you can handle the hot bowl.

 - A small baking sheet, around 9×13 inch in size.

 - One small mixing bowl, for getting dry ingredients ready.